knanne/knanne.github.io/_posts/2017-02-03-Notes on Django.md

 python manage.py createsuperuser
 ```

-you can now run the app using `python manage.py runserver`, navigate to localhost:8000 and login
+You can now run the app using `python manage.py runserver`, navigate to [localhost:8000](http://127.0.0.1:8000/) and login

+<a id="develop"></a>
-## start developing something
+## develop

-create a new `app` within your project
+Create a new `app` within your project

 ```shell
 python manage.py startapp polls
 ```

-you will now see a new app called polls under `mappy/polls/` with appropriate django tree files
+You will now see a new app called polls under `mappy/polls/` with appropriate django tree files

 > What’s the difference between a project and an app?
 An app is a Web application that does something – e.g., a Weblog system, a database of public records or a simple poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects. - [Django docs](https://docs.djangoproject.com/en/1.10/intro/tutorial01/)

 #### configure the new app

-now we need to configure our app to work with the rest of this cookiecutter project
+Now we need to configure our app to work with the rest of this cookiecutter project

 configure the app to the project